 Noah Mazé founded MYogaSchool in Los Angeles, Calif., and teaches yoga internationally.
 Noah began practicing yoga at age 14 and studied with Richard Freeman, Pattabhi Jois, and senior Iyengar yoga teacher Manouso Mano.
 He was a certified Anusara instructor for many years.

-Norman Wolfe is founder and CEO of Quantum Leaders, Inc., where organization mentors guide executive teams and boards in inspired strategy execution.
-He is the author of The Living Organization, about the purpose/people/process methodology for creating extraordinary impact.
+Norman Wolfe, CEO of Quantum Leaders, guides executive teams and boards in inspired strategy execution.
+A coach, mystic, interfaith minister, and spiritual guide, he is the author of The Living Organization, a new paradigm for creating extraordinary impact.

 Nubia Teixeira is a Brazilian-born yogini who has devoted herself to teaching different aspects of yoga since 1991.
 Her unique teaching is a blend of Hatha and Bhakti yoga.
 She is the author of the CD Pranayama: May Breath Be Our Prayer.